 Leslie Gielow Jacobs, Professor of Law and Director of the Capital Center for Public Law & Policy, is one of the law school's preeminent scholars.
 A former law clerk to Supreme Court Justice Lewis F. Powell, Jr., she has authored a substantial and important body of scholarship on constitutional law, specifically, free speech and government speech, and on issues of bioterrorism and national security.
 Her articles have appeared in law journals at many of the nation's most prestigious law schools.

 Michael Colatrella Jr., Associate Professor of Law, is an expert in alternative dispute resolution, including mediation, negotiation and conflict management.
 He is the co-author of the interdisciplinary text Mediation: Skills & Techniques (Lexis Nexis 2008) that is widely used in law schools, graduate schools and schools of diplomacy.
-Along with his colleague, Professor Gregory Weber, he developed a series of Pacific McGeorge-sponsored executive training seminars in negotiation and mediation.
+Professor Colatrella developed a series of Pacific McGeorge-sponsored executive training seminars in negotiation and mediation.

 Melissa Brown, Professor of Lawyering Skills and Director of Legal Clinics, is the supervising attorney in the Elder and Health Law Clinic and teaches the seminar accompanying the clinic as well as the law school's course on Elder Law and Social Policy.
 She collaborates with the UC Davis School of Medicine in joint classes for medical and law students.
 She is the author of a well-regarded treatise on Elder and Disability Law and has directed professional education programs for the law school on health-related issues.
 Professor Brown is an experienced lawyer with a wealth of experience in workers' compensation and issues facing the elderly and disabled.
 She has represented consumers in health access cases as well as physicians and health care providers to secure compensation for patient care.